 Core course in MSc Chemistry - Chemical Biology and MSc Life Science and Technology, elective course in MSc Chemistry - Energy & Sustainability,

-Chemical biology is a new interdisciplinary research field in which questions intrinsically rooted in biology are approached with solutions inherent to chemistry.
-Aim of this course is to provide an overview – based on original research papers – of the development of chemical biology research in the past 15 years, dating back to the early days of chemical biology research.
+Chemical biology is very much in development, and many chemical biology studies are methodology-driven, proof-of-concept studies.
+The youth of chemical biology as a scientific discipline is also reflected in university education programs, with most chemical biology courses and programs internationally recently established.
+This is true also for the chemical biology program at Leiden University, which has started recently (2014-2015).
+Aim of this course is to provide an overview – based on original research papers – of the development of chemical biology research in the two decades, dating back to the early days of chemical biology research.
 Main focus is on organic chemistry in relation to biological research: the design and application of organic molecules for biological research, and making use of the organic chemistry properties of biomolecules in their study and manipulation.
 It should be noted that there are many chemistry disciplines (analytical chemistry, inorganic chemistry, structural chemistry to name a few) that contribute to chemical biology and thus the examples discussed here are by no means all encompassing.
-Organic chemistry, or the design of bioactive organic molecules, is the expertise of the bioorganic synthesis group and thus one of the focus areas of the Leiden chemical biology research.
-In this course this will be exemplified by case studies on examples from recent literature.
-The course serves to provide students with a general overview of the field, the advances made in chemical biology research and the challenges ahead of us.
-The course will also provide insight in the chemical biology research conducted at Leiden University.
+Organic chemistry, or the design of bioactive organic molecules, is one of the focus areas of the Leiden chemical biology research.

-will be able to interrelate and integrate various areas of chemical biology research
+Interrelate and integrate various areas of chemical biology research.

 Mode of instruction